gurrier/localvolts/README.md

 Two things worth knowing about how this works:

 - The `|| []` in the `data_generator` matters.
 If the sensor is unavailable - during a restart, before the first fetch, or if the integration has flagged the data as out of date - Home Assistant drops its attributes, and `entity.attributes.forecast` is then undefined.
 Without the fallback the card throws an error and renders nothing instead of just showing an empty forecast line.
 - The excluded `forecast` attribute (see the recorder note above) doesn't affect this.
-The forecast line is built from the sensor's *live* state, not from history, so it draws normally; and the "Actual" line comes from the sensor's recorded state value, which is still recorded.
+The forecast line is built from the sensor's *live* state, not from history, so it draws normally, and the "Actual" line reads `sensor.costsflexup`, which is recorded as usual.
+- `sensor.costsflexup` is stored rounded to three decimal places in `$/kWh`, so the charted line lands on 0.1 c/kWh steps.
+That's invisible at typical prices, but if you want full precision instead, `sensor.intervalend` carries the raw unrounded `costsFlexUp` as an attribute already in `c/kWh` - swap the first series for `entity: sensor.intervalend` with `attribute: costsFlexUp` and drop the `transform`.

 **Optional: feeding forecasts into EMHASS.** If you use [EMHASS](https://github.com/davidusb-geek/emhass) (Energy Management for Home Assistant) for battery/solar optimisation, it accepts price forecasts as a `{timestamp: price}` dict via its `load_cost_forecast` (import) and `prod_price_forecast` (export) parameters - see the [EMHASS forecast docs](https://emhass.readthedocs.io/en/latest/forecasts.html).
 Everything it needs is already in `sensor.forecasted_costs_flex_up`'s `forecast` attribute; this template just reshapes it.
 Use it wherever you call EMHASS's API (a `rest_command`, automation, or pyscript action) - adjust the `/ 100` scaling to whatever currency/kWh unit your EMHASS setup is configured for: